 A large portion of the ophthalmology cases seen by University of Mississippi Medical Center specialists involves diseases of the eye's retina and transparent gel (vitreous).
 Our retinal specialist provides services such as fluorescein angiography, ultrasonography, laser treatment (including photodynamic therapy and transpupillary thermotherapy), and follow-up appointments to retina patients.

 Age-related macular degeneration (AMD) is the leading cause of severe vision loss among adults over 65.
 Because only the center of vision is affected, people rarely go blind from this disease.
 However, AMD can make it difficult to read, drive, perform other daily activities, and can even impact a person's ability to recognize faces.
 UMMC specialists offer injectable drug treatments (anti-angiogenic therapy) and laser therapy as care options for this disease.

-Other retinal diseases treated by UMMC specialists include, but are not limited to:
+Other retinal diseases treated by UMMC specialists include:

 2500 North State Street

 Patient Appointments: 888-815-2005